Nassau Veterinary Dentistry

 A Leader in the Field of Veterinary Dentistry

 Nassau Veterinary Clinic is a leader in the field of veterinary dentistry.
-Our veterinary dental team consists of Dr. Rose Broglio and licensed technicians, Jeannine Leonard and Tracy Kim (TK) Johnson.
+Our veterinary dental team consists of Dr. Rose Broglio and licensed technicians, Jeannine Leonard and Tracy Kim (TK) Coons.
 Dr. Rose was mentored by Dr. Philips, a Fellow in Academy of Veterinary Dentistry, who performed advanced dentals for 20yrs at NVC, and now does extensive dental procedures routinely.

 Jeannine has been a licensed technician at NVC for almost 20 years.
 She originally trained with Dr. Phillips in dentistry, and after a short break to concentrate on other services, she is back performing dentistry’s with Dr. Rose.